pounct/CONFIG/README.md

 # CONFIG
-How to centralize the configuration with spring-cloud-config server
+- How to centralize the configuration with spring-cloud-config server
+- in this section we have :
+- a config server service
+- a discovery service(CONSUL)
+- and Ower business logic service challenge for testing a configuration

 create a config service
 <pre>